aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/articles/buffersubmit.md

 `TimeTriggerBuffer` is a TimeSpan to trigger a buffer to be sended over a grpc channel

-In this example there 10 buffers of 50 tasks that will be sent over 5 Grpc channel in parallel.
-In antoher words 2 buffer of 50 will be prepared by Grpc channel
+In this example there are 10 buffers of 50 tasks each that will be sent over 5 Grpc channels in parallel.
+In other words, 2 buffers of 50 tasks will be prepared by Grpc channel

 ## Submission method
 The functions are the following: